 If you meditate regularly, you can have spiritual experiences.
 Through concentration exercises you let go of your usual thoughts and patterns and focus on the present moment.
 In this moment you can experience a glimpse or strong power of spiritual dimensions.
 Ultimately, being consciously present with body and mind is already a spiritual activity in itself.
 Other spiritual experiences you could have:

-You don't have to worry about meditation turning you into a hazy hippie.
+You don't have to worry about meditation turning you into a fuzzy person.
 With meditation you train your mind; the exercises help you to train your attention.